hyperledger-archives/iroha/docker/dev/README.md

 # How to build:

-Navigate to this folder and run:
+Navigate to this folder and run_grpc:
 ```
 docker build -t warchantua/iroha-dev .
 ```